knpuniversity/symfony2-rest/knpu/episode4/auth-api-problem.md

 It turns out that doing this this *also* triggers the entry point.
-And if you think about it, that makes sense: any time an anonymous user is able to get into your application and then you an exception to deny access, that will trigger the entry point.
+And if you think about it, that makes sense: any time an anonymous user is able to get into your application and then you throw an exception to deny access, that will trigger the entry point.
 And our entry point is *not* yet returning the nice API problem structure.

 ## Testing for the API Problem Response